-Forget the old treadmill in the hotel's dingy fitness center.
-Some hotels are pulling out all the stops to help guests stay fit and healthy.
-Look for a hotel s with a "running concierge" that meets groups in the lobby for daily runs.
+Forget the treadmill in the hotel's fitness center, some hotels are pulling out all the stops to help guests stay fit and healthy.
+Look for a hotel "running concierges" that meet groups in the lobby for daily runs.
 At dozens of Westin properties, for example, runners of all levels can go on three- and five-mile guided runs through major cities.
 You'll even receive a towel and a bottle of water on your return.
-Some properties make jogging strollers available at no charge to bring little ones along for the ride.
+Some properties even make jogging strollers available at no charge to bring little ones along for the ride.
 Select Kimpton hotels offer regular group runs as well with especially good programs in San Francisco.
-Stay at Kimpton's INK 48 in New York and they really have you covered; they'll provide a runner's amenity kit, including a Hudson River path map, pre-loaded iPod Shuffle with headphones, and an athletic sports watch.
+Stay at Kimpton's INK 48 in New York and they really have you covered when you're ready to run with a runner's amenity kit, including a Hudson River path map, pre-loaded iPod Shuffle with headphones, and an athletic sports watch.

 Most of the Hyatt hotels also have a fitness concierge who can help you get workout gear (like swim goggles) and give you maps with designated running and walking routes.
 Some can even provide GPS watches so you don't have to worry about getting lost when you log an outdoor sweat.
 Hungry?
 Choose healthy cuisine from the StayFit menu.